Dating Before Marriage Statistics

 2. About 1 in 3 Couples Wait 5+ Years to Get Engaged

-If two years doesn’t feel like enough time, you might count yourself among the 1 in 3 couples who wait more than five years to get engaged, according to a survey conducted by Bridal Musings.
+If two years doesn’t feel like enough time, you might count yourself among the 1 in 3 couples who wait more than five years to get engaged, according to a survey conducted by Bridal Musings.2

 Even though 29% said they dated for more than five years, 22% of respondents reported dating for three to five years.
 After a little bit of marital math, we can see that 51% waited for over three years for an engagement.

 The survey has its limits, and the data doesn’t tell the whole story.
 Bridal Musings couldn’t confirm the exact age of the couples who responded.
-The surveyors assumed that “couples who were much younger would have waited longer before getting engaged, whereas older couples might have been less hesitant.”

 3. Dating for Over 3 Years Before Getting Married Decreases the Odds of Divorce by 50%

-A study at Emory University surveyed 3,000 individuals about the length of time they dated before marriage and how it impacted relationship satisfaction.
 The data revealed that couples who dated for three or more years before getting engaged decreased their likelihood of divorce by 50%.

 This makes sense when you think about it — the longer you date, the more opportunities you have to work through conflict and see all sides of one another.
 Nothing kills a marriage faster than running into a surprise dealbreaker after saying “I do.”